AjayShanker/AjayShanker/README.md

 # Hello!
 I'm Ajay Shanker :-)

-I have advanced proficiency in MEAN Stack (MongoDB, Express, AngularJS, NodeJS, VueJS).Also, creating Restful API.
+Experience in building MEAN Stack applications using HTML, XHTML, CSS3, JavaScript, JQuery, Ajax, MySQL, MongoDB, React JS, Express.JS, Angular-JS, VUE JS, Node-JS, Socket.IO, NPM, Amazon Web Services, GIT, MVC, JSON, XML, Jira, and creating Web services components of Restful Web services to interact with UI Interfaces using REST API.

+Hands on experience in using Laravel/CakePHP/Codeigniter Framework to develop a web application.

 I'm a FullStack developer, driven by curiosity and the need to understand how the proccess works.

 There's plenty stuff here on my repos which shows the challenges I already had and how I solved it. **Some stuff I made from scratch to understand how it works**.

-Enjoy!

  ##